Coding-Badly/RFID-KeyMaster/README.md

 # RFID-KeyMaster
-Turn a Raspberry Pi into an RFID lock.
+Turn a Raspberry Pi into an RFID power interlock.